-- After that...and his men took Zebah and Zalmunna with them

-- and started to return
+- After that...and his men took Zebah and Zalmunna with them and started to return - son questioned him

-- son

-Then Gideon, the son of Joash, returned from the battle, going through the ascent of Heres.
+13 Then Gideon, the son of Joash, returned from the battle, going through the ascent of Heres.

-After that, Gideon and his men took Zebah and Zalmunna with them and started to return, going through the pass of Heres.
+13 After that, Gideon and his men took Zebah and Zalmunna with them and started to return, going through the pass of Heres.